Luna command-line tool documentation

 Spaces in channel and annotation names

-annotation names with an underscore (_
+BY default, Luna swaps all spaces in channel or annotation names with an underscore (_

-) character.
+and will also trim any leading or trailing space/underscore characters.
 You can change the character swapped in

 by setting the special variable spaces